gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-2.markdown

 <script src="https://gist.github.com/773074.js"> </script>

-Which is telling me that I haven't implemented count_summary on the controller, so I implement it:
+Which is telling me that I haven't implemented countSummary on the controller, so I implement it:

 <script src="https://gist.github.com/773076.js"> </script>